ModernBetaNetwork/AdminToolbox/README.md

 `/spectate`, `/admin`, `/target`

-Spectate at current location and enter admin mode.
-In admin mode, the player's inventory is cleared and restored when they exit admin mode.
+Enter admin mode, which creates a separate temporary inventory that is deleted when exiting.
+The player is placed in Spectator Mode until they [reveal](#reveal) or exit admin mode.

 While spectating, the player can use the command again to exit admin mode.
 The player will be teleported back to their original location, placed back into survival mode, and their original inventory will be restored.